deniseOme/4OSS-lesson/_episodes/02-make-it-public.md

 ## What if your software is an analysis in a Notebook?

 ### Definition
-OS web app to create and share documents.
-It supports interactive data science and scientific computing.
+Open source web application that can be used to create and share documents, which contain narrative alongside the code.
+It supports interactive exploratory data analysis.
-It can contain:
--- code
--- equations
--- vis
--- narrative text

-### Why
+### Why (benefits/advantages)
+- easy way to combine narrative, code, visualisation in one place
+- easy to share your analysis with others
--
+- rendered in GitHub

-### Advantages
 - both human and machine readable
-- easy to use
 - fully documented
 - open source
-- allow testing of your code from early stages of a workflow
+- allow testing of your code from early stages of a workflow (? is it unique to notebooks?)
-- can be integrated with other platforms such as ArcGIS
+- can be integrated with other platforms such as ArcGIS (? is it unique to notebooks?)
 - can be rendered in a web browser

 ### Languages